nontaphatfirm/CODING-TEST-A-People-Counting/README.md

 Controls:

 - `z`: edit count zones
-- `i`: edit final-frame ignore boxes
+- `i`: edit first/final-frame ignore boxes
 - Click 4 points: create one area polygon.
-Create zones in pairs: `area1/area2`, then `area3/area4`.
+Create zones in complete pairs: `area1/area2`, optionally then `area3/area4`.
-- Drag with the mouse in ignore mode: create one final ignore box
+- Drag with the mouse in ignore mode: create one ignore box
 - Drag a corner: edit that corner
 - Drag inside an area or ignore box: move it
-- `s`: save to `count_zones.json`
+- `s`: save to `count_zones.json` when the count zones are complete pairs, either 2 zones or 4 zones
 - `u`: undo last point, last area, or last ignore box in the current mode
 - `c`: clear the current mode
 - `q` or `Esc`: quit without saving